HDR & Exposure7 min readJanuary 12, 2026

 • You want window pull included automatically

-Single-exposure editing works well for:
+Single-exposure editing works for:

 • Exterior shots with even, good light and no extreme dynamic range